Shark Hair Dryer vs Dyson: our beauty team compares the Supersonic and Style iQ

 Dyson Supersonic attachments and styling

-Ergonomic and compact, we'd describe the Dyson Supersonic as a joy to use.
-It's comfortable to hold and we love that it comes with six magnetic styling attachments that can create various styles and finishes.
-There’s a concentrator, smoothing nozzle, diffuser, wide-tooth comb, flyaway attachment, and gentle air attachment designed for scalp care.
-All of the attachments connect magnetically and are easy to remove – sometimes a little too easily when they knock off by accident, but we'll take it for less faff overall.
+Ergonomic and compact, the Dyson Supersonic is a joy to use.
+As well as being comfortable to hold, we love that the Supersonic comes with six magnetic styling attachments to create various finishes.
+There’s a concentrator, smoothing nozzle, diffuser, wide-tooth comb, a flyaway attachment, and gentle air attachment for scalp care.

 Shark vs Dyson hair dryer: Performance